-Esophagogastroduodenoscopy (EGD) : the procedure of choice for the diagnosis of Barrett’s esophagus.
+Esophagogastroduodenoscopy (EGD): the procedure of choice to diagnose Barrett’s esophagus.

 The diagnosis of Barrett’s esophagus does not lead to a specific therapy.
 Little evidence supports the assumption that antisecretory agents or antireflux surgery prevent the onset of adenocarcinoma or lead to regression of the condition.

-Currently, the indications for medical therapy in the control of Barrett’s esophagus of symptoms and healing of the esophageal mucosa are the same as for gastroesophageal reflux.
+Currently, the indications for medical therapy in controlling Barrett’s esophagus of symptoms and healing of the esophageal mucosa are the same as for gastroesophageal reflux.

 Treatment of Barrett’s esophagus

-Once Barrett’s esophagus has been identified, patients should undergo periodic surveillance endoscopy to identify histologic markers that increase the risk of cancer (dysplasia) or cancer that is at an earlier stage and is amenable to treatment. .
+Once Barrett’s esophagus has been identified, patients should undergo periodic surveillance endoscopy to identify histologic markers that increase the risk of cancer (dysplasia) or cancer at an earlier stage and is amenable to treatment.

 Dysplasia is the best histological marker for cancer risk.
 Treatment options for high-grade dysplasia include the following:

-- Surgical endoscopy, with intensive biopsy at 3-month intervals until cancer is detected.
+- Surgical endoscopy, with intensive biopsy at 3-month intervals until the cancer is detected.

 - Surgical resection

-The pharmacological treatment for Barrett’s esophagus should be the same as for gastroesophageal reflux .
+The pharmacological treatment for Barrett’s esophagus should be like gastroesophageal reflux.

-Although PPIs have been found to be better than H2 receptor antagonists for reducing gastric acid secretion, the evidence for whether PPIs induce regression of Barrett’s esophagus remains inconclusive.
+Although PPIs are better than H2 receptor antagonists for reducing gastric acid secretion, the evidence for whether PPIs induce regression of Barrett’s esophagus remains inconclusive.

 Surgery: In addition to acid, the reflux of pancreatic and biliary secretions into the esophagus has been implicated in the pathogenesis of Barrett’s esophagus.
-Because medications are effective in reducing only the acid component in reflux, surgical treatment may have an advantage.
+Because medications effectively reduce only the acid component in reflux, surgical treatment may have an advantage.

-However, although studies have shown that surgery is effective in controlling the symptoms of gastroesophageal reflux, the results with respect to the regression of Barrett’s esophagus are inconclusive.
+However, although studies have shown that surgery effectively controls the symptoms of gastroesophageal reflux, the results concerning the regression of Barrett’s esophagus are inconclusive.

 There is no good evidence to indicate that surgical therapy provides regression in Barrett’s esophagus.

-Therefore, antireflux surgery, such as Nissen fundoplication, is not indicated for the eradication of Barrett’s esophagus, but it is certainly reasonable for appropriate patients who want surgery to control the symptoms of gastroesophageal reflux.
+Therefore, antireflux surgery, such as Nissen fundoplication, is not indicated for eradicating Barrett’s esophagus.
+Still, it is reasonable for appropriate patients who want surgery to control the symptoms of gastroesophageal reflux.

-Although the regression of the characteristics associated with the risk of cancer seems to be more common after the surgical intervention than medical therapy.
+Although the regression of the characteristics associated with cancer risk seems to be more common after the surgical intervention than medical therapy.

-Diet: The data are inconclusive regarding the relationship between Barrett’s esophagus and dietary intake of fruit, fat and red / processed meat, although intake of vegetables in the diet may reduce the risk.
+Diet: The data are inconclusive regarding the relationship between Barrett’s esophagus and dietary intake of fruit, fat, and red / processed meat, although information on vegetables in the diet may reduce the risk.

-Therefore, the diet for patients with Barrett’s esophagus is the same recommended for patients with gastroesophageal reflux.
+Therefore, the diet for patients with Barrett’s esophagus is recommended for patients with gastroesophageal reflux.
 Patients should avoid the following:

 - Fried or fatty foods